istio/istio.io/content/docs/concepts/traffic-management/index.md

 [multiple types of traffic](/docs/reference/config/networking/v1alpha3/gateway/#Port) with a gateway.

-Gateway configurations apply to Envoy proxies that are separate from the service sidecar proxies.
+Gateway configurations apply to Envoy proxies that are running at the edge of the mesh, which means that the Envoy proxies are not running as service sidecars.
 To configure a gateway means configuring an Envoy proxy to allow or block certain traffic from entering or leaving the mesh.

 Your mesh can have any number of gateway configurations, and multiple gateway